clouetb/clouetb.github.io/posts/running-llama3-on-the-gpu-of-a-rk1-turing-pi.rst

-Installation of TVM
+Installation of TVM and MLC-LLM
 ##################################################

-Now that the system part is working properly, install the TVM compiler following the instructions on this page https://llm.mlc.ai/docs/install/tvm.html#install-tvm-unity, ensuring you’re building from source.
-Instead of using TVM’s own repo, use mine (https://github.com/clouetb/tvm) as it has the twelve-lines patch I issued for enabling compilation targeting opencl processors like the mali G610 on the RK1.
-It’s not that big, but it won’t work without it.
-I’ll try to have it upstreamed when I have some free time, but since it was made using the crow bar programming technique, I guess it will require some polishing before actually submitting my pull request.
+Now that the system part is working properly, install the Unity TVM compiler following the instructions on this page https://llm.mlc.ai/docs/install/tvm.html#install-tvm-unity.
+Choose build from source ensuring you’re building from source.
+I did not use Conda but setup a virtual environment.
+Make sure you enable OpenCL by ensuring your config.cmake file contains the directive *set(USE_OPENCL ON)*.

-Installation of MLC-LLM
-##################################################

-Install the https://llm.mlc.ai/docs/install/mlc_llm.html (again, building from source) but instead of using mlc-llm source repo, use mine again (https://github.com/clouetb/mlc-llm) as it has the rest of the patch for enabling compilation targeting opencl.
-Again, no upstreaming here for the moment, I’m too busy with only 24 hours-long days.
+Compilation of TVM can take a while, mine took roughly 30 minutes to compile.
+After compilation, the instwallable library is found in the *python* sub-directory.
+With the virtualenv activated, a simple *pip install .* should do the job.

+Install the https://llm.mlc.ai/docs/install/mlc_llm.html again, building from source and answering yes when asked if you want to build MLC-LLM with OpenCL support.
+The installation procedure is the same as for TVM.

 Download the Llama 3 model
 ##################################################